-For any employer that is not subject to the \$684 per week salary under this Rule 2.5.1 for all or part of 2020, the required salary is the equivalent of the Colorado \$12.00 minimum wage, less any applicable lawful credits, for all hours worked in a workweek.3
+For any employer that was not subject to the \$684 per week salary under this Rule 2.5.1 for all or part of 2020, the required salary was the equivalent of the Colorado \$12.00 minimum wage, less any applicable lawful credits, for all hours worked in a workweek; this salary requirement of minimum wage for all hours work applied under Minimum Wage Order #35 (2019) and prior Minimum Wage Orders.

-- 3 This salary requirement of minimum wage for all hours work applied under Minimum Wage Order #35 (2019) and prior Minimum Wage Orders. - 2.5.2 Exemption for Certain Professionals Exempt from the Salary Requirement under Federal Wage Law.
-The Rule 2.5.1 salaries do not apply to the following professionals who are exempt from the requirement of a salary under federal wage law. - (A) Doctors, lawyers, and teachers who qualify as exempt Rule 2.2.3 professional employees need not receive any particular salary or hourly pay to be exempt. - (B) Employees in highly technical computer-related occupations, as defined by Rule 2.2.10, must receive at least the lesser of (1) the applicable salary in Rule 2.5.1, or (2) hourly pay that is at least \$28.38 in 2021, adjusted annually by CPI thereafter.
+- 2.5.2 Exemption for Certain Professionals Exempt from the Salary Requirement under Federal Wage Law.
+The Rule 2.5.1 salaries do not apply to the following professionals who are exempt from the requirement of a salary under federal wage law. - (A) Doctors, lawyers, and teachers who qualify as exempt Rule 2.2.3 professional employees need not receive any particular salary or hourly pay to be exempt. - (B) Employees in highly technical computer-related occupations, as defined by Rule 2.2.10, must receive at least the lesser of (1) the applicable salary in Rule 2.5.1, or (2) hourly pay that iwas at least \$28.38 in 2021, adjusted annually by CPI thereafter, as specified for the applicable year in the PAY CALC Order.